codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

   2. To switch to individual pipeline view, select **View**.
   3. To get day-to-day data for a metric, select the line-chart.

-#### Explore aggregated pipeline analytics (global view)
-Here is an example of the aggregated pipeline view in the Home page.
+Here is an example of the global pipeline view in the Home page.

   {% include image.html
   lightbox="true"